Geometry and shapes#

 ...

-To include the point data file in the main xml input:
+To include the point data file from inside <baselines>:

 <basepoints>